-We all have those little quirks, habits, and behaviors that everyone criticizes us for, but we still do them anyway!
-From double-checking that your door is locked a hundred times before you leave the house every morning to compulsively checking emails one too many times throughout the day, it's clear that some alleged “sins” are universally committed by people everywhere.
-Having a few bad habits isn't necessarily bad; in fact, they can be an interesting part of our personalities and define who we are as a person.
+We all possess unique idiosyncrasies, habits, and actions that others may critique, yet we persist in carrying them out anyway!
+From double-checking that your door is locked countless times before you leave the house every morning to always checking emails one too many times throughout the day, it's clear that some alleged “sins” are universally committed by people everywhere.
+Possessing a couple of unfavorable behaviors isn't inherently harmful; in truth, they can add an intriguing dimension to our personality and shape our identity.

 1. Judging Others

-Another responded, “It is fine if people keep it to themselves.”
+Another redditor responded, “It is fine if people keep it to themselves.”

 “Judgement is automatic.
 The brain does it whether you want it to or not.
 Keeping it to oneself, however, is a choice,” another user added.